 Sales coaching has a marked effect on performance in organizations of every size.
 As you create your data-driven sales team, keep your team up to speed by using data throughout the training and coaching process.
 For example, have reps analyze current conversion rates at different stages in the sale funnel.
 Data-driven training will allow you to train team members faster and more effectively.

 Looking for a place to start with your data-driven sales coaching?
-With the Lucidchart Sales Solution, sales reps can build account maps that provide a full understanding of a deal and its progression, so sales leadership can offer personalized feedback and training.
+With Lucidchart, sales reps can build account maps that provide a full understanding of a deal and its progression, so sales leadership can offer personalized feedback and training.

 5. Make decisions driven by data